 Commitment of Listening – This White Paper examines listening from several mindsets, from a commitment, and with practices.
 At Bhavana Learning Group we say that at its fullest, listening consists of a radical openness of mind, heart, and will that expands awareness of self, and focus attention on others to generate meaning from deeper intention.

-SERVANT LEADERSHIP: Beyond Self-Obsession, Servant Leaders Serve First – Servant leadership may be the most potent, personal and public of all the leadership models as it involves a deep history and embraces a full range of the human condition.
+SERVANT LEADERSHIP: The Time is Right for Servant Leadership – Servant leadership may be the most potent, personal and public of all the leadership models as it involves a deep history and embraces a full range of the human condition.
 This paper explores servant leadership in our era of increased complexity and disruptive change.

 eBook: Basics of Generative Language: Transforming Leadership Through Speech-Acts – This ebook introduces specific linguistic acts and practices, made available to support learners in practicing the applied-research by Anthony V. Zampella, which explores the ontology of language.
 Mr. Zampella’s work is dedicated to unlocking the hidden generative (creative) properties in language that can assist individuals and organizations in shifting how they perceive and interpret environments and their lives.